- title Assistant Coach/Pitching

 - email firstname.lastname@example.org

-Dan Roszel is in his second season as the Wildcats’ pitching coordinator and came to Lexington after nearly two decades of high-level success at four programs, including nine seasons at East Carolina where the Pirates finished in the nation’s top 50 in earned run average seven times.
+Dan Roszel came to Lexington after nearly two decades of high-level success at four programs, including nine seasons at East Carolina where the Pirates finished in the nation’s top 50 in earned run average seven times.
 East Carolina advanced to six NCAA Regionals during his nine years on staff.

-Upon joining ECU in 2010, Roszel has mentored 14 Major League Baseball draft picks, nine All-Americans and 19 all-conference selections while the program piled up 342 victories, six NCAA Regional appearances and two Super Regional runs.
+Upon joining ECU in 2010, Roszel has mentored 17 Major League Baseball players, nine All-Americans and 19 all-conference selections while the program piled up 342 victories, six NCAA Regional appearances and two Super Regional runs.
 Since 2013, seven of Roszel’s pupils have made their MLB debuts, including Seth Maness and Heath Hembree (2013), Mike Wright and Shawn Armstrong (2015), Jeff Hoffman, Richard Bleirer and Jharel Cotton (2016).

-“Dan is exactly what we were looking for,” Mingione said.
-“He has a track record of winning, he’s committed to helping student-athletes win all areas of their lives, and he’s a proven developer of Major League Baseball pitchers.
-He’ll be an invaluable resource for our program.”
+“Dan has a track record of winning, he’s committed to helping student-athletes win all areas of their lives, and he’s a proven developer of Major League Baseball pitchers,” Mingione said.
+“He’s an an invaluable resource for our program.”

 In 2019, Roszel disciple Jake Agnos was named to six All-America squads and set the American Athletic Conference’s single-season strikeout record with 145 in 102.0 innings on his way to being named the 2019 AAC Pitcher of the Year.
 He was selected by the New York Yankees in the fourth round of this summer’s draft.